Takeaki23/compute.rhino3d.appserver/readme_takeaki.md

 iphone case creator with 3d pattern

 ## Inputs
-picker : user can choose a pattern from 3d geometries.
+picker : user can choose a pattern from 3d geometries representing Wagara pattern.

 3d dimension : some parameters for 3d patterns.